rishabnarendra/LeetCode-Problems/README.md

+Reverse String
+Write a function that reverses a string.
+The input string is given as an array of characters char[].

+Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

+You may assume all the characters consist of printable ascii characters.

+Input: ["h","e","l","l","o"]
+Output: ["o","l","l","e","h"]

 Roman To Integer
 Given a roman numeral, convert it to an integer.
 Input is guaranteed to be within the range from 1 to 3999.